Callcredit/Policies/code_of_conduct.md

 ## Attribution

-This Code of Conduct is adapted from the [Microsofft Code of Conduct](https://opensource.microsoft.com/codeofconduct/),
+This Code of Conduct is adapted from the [Microsoft Code of Conduct](https://opensource.microsoft.com/codeofconduct/),
 Scope and Enforcement sections from the [Contributor Covenant version 1.4](http://contributor-covenant.org/version/1/4).

 ## Licence